Top 8 Best Illustrator Alternatives (Free & Premium)

 - Possible to add ‘guests’ to your workspace to enable access to collaborate on particular projects.

-- You can sync documents, and you can browse versions of your document history.
+- You can sync documents and browse versions of your document history.

 - Sketch does not work across platforms and is only compatible with Mac OS